FANTASTIC TALES!

 Why?

-The truth that I did not know was that still, after all the inner work I had done, I had still not healed or even barely touched my unresolved trauma.
+The truth was that still, after all the inner work I had done, I had still not healed, or even barely touched, my unresolved trauma.

 Why?